gatsbyjs/gatsby/docs/docs/gatsby-link.md

 ## Prefixed paths helper

 It is common to host sites in a sub-directory of a site.
-Gatsby let's you [set the path prefix for your site](/docs/path-prefix/).
+Gatsby lets you [set the path prefix for your site](/docs/path-prefix/).
 After doing so, Gatsby's `<Link>` component will automatically handle constructing the correct URL in development and production.

 For pathnames you construct manually, there's a helper function, `withPrefix` that prepends your path prefix in production (but doesn't during development where paths don't need prefixed).